mroughan/SurrealNumbers.jl/README.md

     abs(x::SurrealFinite) = x<zero(x) ? -x : x

-Actually, I don't even have to define `abs` as I get this for free beacuse Julia has a similar operation defined `abs(x::Real)` for all real numbers.
+Actually, I don't even have to define `abs` as I get this for free because Julia has a similar operation defined `abs(x::Real)` for all real numbers.
 This is a great feature of Julia's type hierarchy and multiple dispatch function selection.

 The other approach to function definition is somewhat of a cheat.
 It involves converting the number to a real, and then using the